frederic-perez/AmE-dictionary/data/idioms.md

 __in the sticks__ In the countryside, especially in a rustic or particularly unsophisticated area.
 __in the thick of it/(something)__ :nine::m: [:sound: in the thick of it] Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the thick of things__ Very busy; in the middle of or preoccupied with something or several things. _Sorry I couldn’t make it to your birthday lunch on Wednesday—I’m afraid I’m really in the thick of things at the moment._
+__in the throes of (something)__ Suffering from or struggling with something. _I’m sorry I never called you back—I’ve been in the throes of illness for days._ _Amazon’s AI chatbot, Q, might be in the throes of a mental health crisis._
 __in the unlikely event (that) (something) happens__ If a very improbable outcome turns out to be the case.
 __in the view of (someone)__ In someone’s or some group’s opinion.
 __in the wake of (something)__ __1__ In the aftermath of something, often as a consequence. _In the wake of the scandal, several committee members resigned._ __2__ Coming immediately after something. _In the wake of the final scene, the audience burst into applause._